Election schedule for rural local bodies in Telangana released, polling in 31 districts

 Telangana’s State Election Commission announced the schedule for rural local body elections, with polling in 31 districts from October 9.
 Over 1.67 crore voters will elect representatives to MPTCs, ZPTCs, and Gram Panchayats under strict Model Code of Conduct guidelines.

-Hyderabad: The State Election Commission (SEC) on Monday released the schedule for the second ordinary elections to rural local bodies, setting the stage for polling across Telangana.
+Hyderabad: The State Election Commission (SEC) on Monday released the schedule for the second ordinary elections to rural local bodies, setting the stage for polling in 31 districts across Telangana.
+The election notification will be issued on October 9.
+State Election Commissioner Rani Kumudini said the election model code of conduct would be in force from Monday.

+Polling will be conducted in 31 districts covering 565 mandals, with elections to 5,749 MPTCs and 565 ZPTCs.
 The Commission said ballot boxes and papers will be used for polling, with ballot boxes borrowed from Gujarat, Karnataka, Maharashtra and Andhra Pradesh.
-A total of 1.67 crore rural voters, including 81.65 lakh men, 85.36 lakh women and 504 others, are eligible to exercise their franchise.
+A total of 1.67 crore rural voters, including 81.65 lakh men, 85.36 lakh women and 504 others, are eligible to cast their vote.

-Meetings with senior State officials, including the Chief Secretary, DGP, and heads of key departments, were held to finalise arrangements.
-All officers assured the SEC of their readiness to conduct elections as per the schedule.
+Meetings with senior State officials, including the Chief Secretary, DGP and heads of key departments, were held to finalise arrangements.
+All officers assured the SEC of their readiness to conduct the elections as per the schedule.

 Polling will be conducted in 31,300 MPTC polling stations and 15,302 MPTC/ZPTC locations.
 For Gram Panchayats, 12,733 GPs and 1,12,288 wards will go to the polls with 15,522 polling locations being set up.

 The SEC appealed to voters and candidates to strictly follow the Model Code of Conduct, urging all to cast their votes freely and fairly.
-It also appealed to the media to encourage public participation to ensure peaceful and successful conduct of elections.
+It also appealed to the media to encourage public participation for a peaceful and successful conduct of the elections.